 Automotive Interiors Manufacturing Facility, Indonesia

-SLP Environmental was appointed to conduct and report a combined Phase 1 Environmental Site Assessment (Phase 1 ESA) and Phase 2 Geoenvironmental Site Investigation for a auto components manufacturer as part of their business transaction due diligence process.
+SLP Environmental consultants were appointed to conduct and report a combined Phase 1 Environmental Site Assessment (Phase 1 ESA) and Phase 2 Geoenvironmental Site Investigation for a auto components manufacturer in Indonesia as part of their business transaction due diligence process.
 The client was considering acquiring the study site to construct a new manufacturing facility and required the environmental baseline conditions to be established and an assessment undertaken as to whether any potential environmental liabilities were associated with ownership of the study site.
 The assessment was undertaken and reported in accordance with guidance presented in ASTM E1527 – 05; Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process.

 The primary objective of the Phase 1 ESA was to assess whether recognized environmental conditions (REC) were present at the study site.
 The assessment comprised of a pre-audit questionnaire for completion by the property owner, a detailed inspection of the site and its environs, interviews with key staff and a review of site records and data.
 Desk study research was also undertaken with respect to the environmental sensitivity of the study site area and this included information on historic landuses, local geology and hydrogeology, hydrology and local ecology.